grantmwilliams/pubgrub-test/README.md

 ---

-*This project serves as a demonstration of AI-assisted development capabilities, showcasing how complex algorithmic implementations can be successfully completed with AI collaboration.*
+*This project serves as a demonstration of AI-assisted development capabilities, showcasing how complex algorithmic implementations can be developed with AI collaboration.
+The project is actively being refined and improved.*